 No need to go overboard when doing your seasonal decorating!
 Check out these simple ideas for adding just enough fall decor to your front porch.

-The fun braided tassel, striped pillows were a happy find a few weeks ago!
-Paired with a fall plaid blanket scarf and pumpkin pillow covers, my front porch is an introduction to all the colors to be found on the inside of my home this season.
+The fun braided tassel, striped throw pillows were a happy find a few weeks ago!
+Paired with a warm and cozy fall plaid blanket scarf and cute pumpkin pillow covers, my front porch is an introduction to all the colors to be found on the inside of my home this season.

 Here’s a money saving tip: instead of purchasing actual tables, use a large basket turned upside down!
 The basket makes a super table and you can even add a round wooden topper, from your local home improvement store, to make the surface completely flat.